• Compliant Equipment

 Cost-Efficiency and Control

 While the construction machinery and operator hire sector still turns over $3 billion annually, the housing slump seen recently across many parts of the nation has had an impact.
-This has meant efficiency and precision is more important than ever when it comes to the job site.
+This has meant that efficiency and precision are more important than ever when it comes to the job site.
+It’s also important to note that wet hire can increase overall project expenses due to additional fuel costs, as clients are responsible for both the operator’s labour and the fuel required to run the equipment.

 Not only will dry hire help keep your budget in check, it also helps ensure the job’s going to get done right.
-Though wet hire will still see the operator under your control, the reality is that you’re working with a contractor – one who may not be familiar with your project or preferred work conditions, let alone the specific piece of equipment on hire.
+When equipment is hired, understanding the terms and conditions of the hire agreement is crucial for project success.
+Though wet hire will still see the operator under your control, the reality is that you’re working with a contractor, one who may not be familiar with your project or preferred work conditions, let alone the specific piece of equipment on hire.

 With dry hire, this issue is avoided.
-The equipment is in care of the operator, and the operator’s accountable to you.
+The machine is in care of the operator you select, and the operator’s accountable to you.
+Choosing the right machine and ensuring it is operated by a competent person is essential.
 This helps ensure communication is clear-cut, and a clear progression on project timelines is maintained on the job site.

 Making the Call

 Sometimes, you’ll know exactly what you need for a job, and that’s that.
-But given the variables that can exist on a project – as well as the extras you may decide you need once you start your search for hire equipment – it’s wise to factor in some flexibility in terms of budget and timing.
+But given the variables that can exist on a project, as well as the extras you may decide you need once you start your search for machine hire, it’s wise to factor in some flexibility in terms of budget and timing.
+When considering machine hire, be sure to weigh the differences between wet and dry hire, as each option affects cost and suitability depending on your expertise and project needs.

 Just like the old adage ‘measure twice and cut once,’ a project will go much smoother when some extra oomph is applied at the beginning to ensure it starts off right.

-Contact us today if you’re looking for excavator dry hire or for any other equipment hire!
+Contact us today for a free quote on your machine hire or for any other equipment hire!

 What has been your experience with wet vs dry hire?
 Let us know in the comments below: